🧘 Curs nou de Abheda Yoga

 Keeping his promise, Lama Ngogpa offered Milarepa the initiation

-First, the disciple understood that his body is a product of ignorance, composed of flesh and bones and maintained by the power of consciousness
+First of all, the disciple understood that his body is a product of ignorance, composed of flesh and bones and maintained by the power of consciousness

 After a rather difficult journey, he arrived at the house from his childhood, where everything was exactly as in his dream.